HairySpoon/htlfc/docs/INSTALL.md

 # Installation
-Hypertext Legacy File Converter "HTLFC" is a Python 3 application hosted on GitHub.
+Hypertext Legacy File Converter "HTLFC" is a Python 3 application, it may be installed either manually or with `pip3`.
-Most people would install HTLFC with the *PIP Method* although the *Manual Method* is described first.

 ## Manual Method
 Use this method to download and test HTLFC without a permanent installation.
+This is also relevant for developing the code.

 ### Prerequisites
 HTLFC requires Python version 3.6 or later.